 Revenue versus consensus estimates

-In the previous article, we analyzed Kinder Morgan’s (KMI) 2Q15 operating results.
-In this article, we’ll see how KMI’s 2Q15 revenue and earnings fared against analyst estimates.
+In the last part of this series, we analyzed Williams Partners’ (WPZ) 2Q15 operating results.
+In this part, we’ll see how Williams Partners’ 2Q15 revenue and earnings fared against Wall Street estimates.
 Let’s start with revenue.

 Stock price reaction

 Williams Partners’ units fell after its earnings announcement.
 The MLP fell ~9% since its earnings announcement on July 29, 2015.
 However, the revenue and EBITDA misses shouldn’t be the sole reason for Williams Partners’ fall.
 The company’s flat quarterly distribution could be the other reason for its fall.

 Williams Partners has returned -7.80% since the beginning of this year.
 Williams Partners’ peers, Enbridge Energy Partners (EEP), Spectra Energy Partners (SEP), and ONEOK Partners (OKS) have returned -30.25%, -14.59%, and -21.78% YTD (year-to-date), respectively.
 This indicates a general weakness in the midstream energy sector.
 Together, they account for ~11.22% of the Alerian MLP ETF (AMLP).

 In contrast, Williams Companies (WMB), William Partners’ general partner, has returned 9.39% over this timeframe.
 Williams Companies’ earnings mainly depend on distributions from its limited partner interest, general partner interest, and IDRs (incentive distribution rights) in Williams Partners.